victortxc/victortxc/README.md

 ### Hi there!
 I`m Victor Medeiros 😃

-I'm a Full-stack developer focused on the back-end using Django | Django Rest Framework | Ruby on Rails.
+I'm a Full cycle developer focused on the back-end using Django, Django Rest Framework, and Ruby on Rails.

 I also have front-end and mobile experience, working with Typescript, ReactJS, and React Native to create dynamic and real-time app interfaces.

-Experienced in applications on AWS, integration with third-party API's and agile methodologies.
+Experience with Developing and deploying applications on AWS, integration with third-party API's and agile methodologies.

+I`m enthusiastic about end-to-end development and what drives me is to create products that improve people`s lives.

 Production Engineering - UFRN
 Internet Systems - FIAP